Iryna-Bo/Key-Cryptocurrencies-Bitcoin-Ethereum-Binance-Coin-2020-2024-/Statistical Methods and Analytical Approach.md

 __T-Test (Comparison of Means):__

 • *Purpose:* This statistical test compares the means of two groups to determine if they are significantly different.
-• *Application:* In this project, the t-test was used to analyze differences in the mean percentage changes (daily returns) of Ethereum prices before and after the London upgrade.
+• *Application:* In this project, for example, the t-test was used to analyze differences in the mean percentage changes (daily returns) of Ethereum prices before and after the London upgrade.
 The analysis revealed a statistically significant reduction in mean daily returns post-upgrade, suggesting the upgrade may have influenced price behavior.

 ### Why These Methods Were Chosen